Isabel Florence Hapgood: Career

 Many of the writers Hapgood translated were people of strong religious convictions.
 Hapgood herself was a lifelong and devout Episcopalian.

 Particularly impressed by the Russian Orthodox liturgy and choral singing, Hapgood wanted to translate them for American audiences.
 Tikhon, then Archbishop of Alaska and the Aleutian Islands, supported her efforts and became her friend.
 Hapgood helped organize the choir for his consecration of St. Nicholas Cathedral in New York City in 1903.
 Tikhon's successor after his return to Russia and promotion, Archbishop Nicholas, gave Hapgood a complete set of Church Slavonic texts.
 The first edition of her translation appeared in 1906.
-In 1916-1917 Hapgood was visiting Tikhon, who had become Patriarch of Moscow, and editing a second edition of the work during her trip to Moscow when the Russian Revolution broke out.
+In 1916–1917, Hapgood was visiting Tikhon, who had become Patriarch of Moscow, and editing a second edition of the work during her trip to Moscow when the Russian Revolution broke out.
 She became one of the first to report on the execution of the Romanov family.
 Hapgood escaped with the assistance of the American Consul and returned to the United States.
 Because Patriarch Tikhon was under house arrest, the second edition was not published until 1922 (by the Young Men's Christian Association), but it did contain Tikhon's endorsement dated November 3, 1921.
 The book received favorable reviews by Orthodox and Anglican reviewers; several editions were also published by other Orthodox denominations, including the Antiochian Orthodox, after her death.

-Hapgood continued to admire Orthodox church music and helped Orthodox choirs in the United States, including performances at the Cathedral of St. John the Divine in New York City and before President Woodrow Wilson at the White House.
-She also compiled a history of Russian Church music, but the manuscript was never published and lost.
+Hapgood continued to admire Eastern Orthodox church music and helped Eastern Orthodox choirs in the United States, including performances at the Cathedral of St. John the Divine in New York City and before President Woodrow Wilson at the White House.
+She also compiled a history of Russian Orthodox music, but the manuscript was never published and was lost.

 Despite Count Tolstoy's admonition that she should marry, Hapgood never married (nor did either of her brothers), and had no children.